PaulMKohler/AdventureSandbox/README.md

 Run automatically on scene start.
 We can set this up on the **Scene Manager**.
 To play the first time we enter a scene and not every time we come back to the room we need a variable

 This can be set up from the **Variable Manager**  Global vars are used across gameplay, local are attached to scenes.

+The EndCutscene input can be set up to skip cutscenes.